Find Your District or Charter Gifted/Talented Contact

 Under the Utah Association of Gifted Children, a local affiliate networks with other parents facing similar challenges, finds resources and advocates for programs and services.
 To find current UAGC Affiliates click HERE.

 The National Association for Gifted Children (NAGC) publication "Starting and Sustaining a Parent Group to Support Gifted Children" has valuable information for understanding and starting parent groups.
-If you want to start a local affiliate, read current UAGC Affiliate information and then complete the application in the Affiliate Handbook and send it to email@example.com
+If you are interested in starting a local affiliate, read the Affiliate Handbook, complete the application and send it to email@example.com